 Your toddler's second temper tantrum of the day shows no signs of stopping, and supersonic, ear-shattering, teeth-jarring screams pierce the air.
 You'd run away and join the circus if only that were a real option.
 There must be a better way.

 During the kicking-and-screaming chaos of the moment, tantrums can be downright frustrating.
-But instead of looking at them as catastrophes, treat tantrums as opportunities for education.
+But instead of looking at them as disasters, treat tantrums as opportunities for education.

 Temper tantrums range from whining and crying to screaming, kicking, hitting, and breath holding.
-They're equally common in boys and girls and usually occur between the ages of 1 to 3.
+They're equally common in boys and girls and usually happen between the ages of 1 to 3.

-Tantrums are common during the second year of life, a time when children are acquiring language.
-Toddlers generally understand more than they can express.
-Imagine not being able to communicate your needs to someone — a frustrating experience that may precipitate a tantrum.
+Tantrums are common during the second year of life, a time when language skills are starting to develop.
+Because toddlers can't yet say what they want, feel, or need, a frustrating experience may cause a tantrum.
 As language skills improve, tantrums tend to decrease.

-Another task toddlers are faced with is an increasing need for autonomy.
-Toddlers want a sense of independence and control over the environment — more than they may be capable of handling.
-This creates the perfect condition for power struggles as a child thinks "I can do it myself" or "I want it, give it to me."
-When kids discover that they can't do it and can't have everything they want, the stage is set for a tantrum.
+Toddlers want independence and control over their environment — more than they may be capable of handling.
+This can lead to power struggles as a child thinks "I can do it myself" or "I want it, give it to me."
+When kids discover that they can't do it and can't have everything they want, they may have a tantrum.

-The best way to deal with temper tantrums is to avoid them in the first place, whenever possible.
-Here are some strategies that may help:
+Try to prevent tantrums from happening in the first place, whenever possible.
+Here are some ideas that may help:

 If a safety issue is involved and a toddler repeats the forbidden behavior after being told to stop, use a time-out or hold the child firmly for several minutes.
 Be consistent.
-Kids must understand that you are inflexible on safety issues.
+Don't give in on safety issues.

-Your child relies on you to be the example.
-Hitting and spanking don't help; physical tactics send the message that using force and physical punishment is OK and can actually result in an increase of negative behaviors over the long run.
+Your actions set an example for your child.
+Hitting and spanking don't help.
+And they send the message that using force and physical punishment is OK.
+That can result in more negative behaviors over the long run.
 Instead, have enough self-control for both of you.

 Kids who are in danger of hurting themselves or others during a tantrum should be taken to a quiet, safe place to calm down.
 This also applies to tantrums in public places.